 Understandably, some sponsors are hesitant to make the leap to eConsent due to the uncertain regulations or fear of extended startup times and expenses.
 Switching SOPs and workflows once built for the paper and site process will require change management.
 However the benefits are massive and—as with the smart phones we carry—in a few years we may wonder how we ever got by without remote eConsent solutions.

 Castor’s remote eConsent solution is a powerful platform that puts the participant at the center of the consent process and reduces workload for site staff.
-Reach out to one of our friendly Castorians to find out how our remote eConsent solution can set up your next study for success.
+Reach out to one of our friendly Castorians to find out how we can set up your next study for success.